 Lynne brings seven years of college advising experience from her former practice, Muse College Consulting.
 After a career in office administration, she decided to pursue her passion for helping young people realize their potential through higher education.
 Having taken a circuitous route to earning her own college degree, she is committed to helping students achieve their post-secondary goals through informed guidance and counseling.
 While successfully guiding her two daughters (now 25 and 27) through the college admissions process, she experienced first-hand what an overwhelming task it can be for both students and their parents, and works closely with families to make the transition as stress-free as possible.

 A long-time advocate of literacy, arts integration, higher education and college access, Lynne has volunteered extensively in the public schools and regularly offers college counseling workshops at her local library.
 In addition to her work as an independent college advisor, she is the college counselor for the Legacy Foundation of Hartford, a non-profit college access organization serving Hartford area youth.

 Lynne loves to travel, is a medieval history nerd and an arts devotee.
-She lives in Simsbury, Connecticut with her husband, Bernard, and her cat, Marcel.
+She lives in Simsbury, Connecticut with her cat, Marcel.
 She has lived in two foreign countries and speaks fluent French.